 The Arner Funeral Chapel was entrusted with Pete’s arrangements.

-To send flowers to Preston "Pete" Porter Test's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Preston "Pete" Porter Test, please visit our floral store.

 Westminster School "Pete Test Award"